 From an environmental and diplomatic standpoint, however, the use of the B61-11 raises a number of issues.
 There is no way for any known penetrating bomb to bury itself deeply enough to contain a nuclear blast.
 This means that the B61-11 would leave an immense crater and eject a huge amount of radioactive fallout into the air.
 Diplomatically, the B61-11 is problematic because it violates the international desire to eliminate the use of nuclear weapons.
 See FAS.org: Low-Yield Earth-Penetrating Nuclear Weapons for details.

-For more information on the GBU-28, the B61-11 and depleted uranium, check out the links on the next page.
+For more information on the GBU-28, the B61-11 and depleted uranium, check out the links below.